cam-andersen/SparePartsInventoryAssistant/README.md

 This is only to show that improvements for my previous code has been evaluated and improved.

-The flowchart is a screenshot.
+The flowchart is drawed in hand and is attached as a scan.
+It is named 'flow chart activity 11 and 22'